First-Time Renter’s Guide: 18 Steps

 1. Assess Your Budget and Know Your Limits

-Start by determining how much rent you can afford.
-A common guideline is to allocate no more than 30% of your monthly income to rent.
-For example, if your take-home pay is $3,000, aim to spend no more than $900 on rent to leave room for other expenses like utilities, groceries and savings.
+Determine how much rent you can afford.
+A common guideline is no more than 30% of your monthly income.
+For example, if your take-home pay is $3,000, spend no more than $900 on rent to leave room for utilities, groceries and savings.
+Account for upfront costs: security deposit, moving expenses and renters insurance.
+Try budgeting apps like Mint or YNAB to track spending and avoid overextending yourself.

 2. Decide on Your Must-Haves and Deal-Breakers